Singaporebrides | Weddings 101

 Taking some time to understand and become familiar with your body can clear up any confusion about exactly where he should put it.
 You can now look up everything online on your mobile phone.
 Figure out what and where your bits are with anatomical illustrations and a hand mirror.
 Spread open your labia, and between your clitoris and your anus, there are two orifices: your urethral opening on top where your urine exits, and your vaginal opening below.

 Experts also suggest exploring your body to discover what makes you feel good.
-For a start, try going somewhere private where you won’t be disturbed, and touching yourself, from your breasts to between your legs.
+For a start, try going somewhere you won’t be disturbed, and touching yourself, from your breasts to between your legs.
 You could also try masturbation to see what gets you to orgasm.
-Do you prefer light touches, or more vigorous strokes, and where?
+Most women reach orgasm from stimulation to the clitoris, one of the most erogenous zones on a female body.
+Try using some lubrication to explore yourself down there, and see whether you prefer light strokes, or fast, vigorous ones.
 Exploring your body and figuring out what you like will make you more comfortable with your body, which helps you feel more relaxed with your partner when you’re together.
 The better you know yourself, the better you’ll be able to guide your partner during sex.

 The vagina is a flexible, muscular canal that can stretch to accommodate a baby, but it can also contract when you’re tense and anxious, which could cause difficulty penetrating during sex.
 A lack of relaxation and arousal can also lead to pain due to insufficient lubrication.
 Worrying about whether you’re doing it right can also lead to tension, making it even harder to penetrate during sex.

 Reason #4.
-You might have a condition called Vaginismus
+You have a condition called Vaginismus

 “Vaginismus in women is a condition of involuntary tightening of the muscles surrounding the outer one-third of the vagina on attempts of intercourse that lead to perceived or real pain,” explains Professor P. Ganesa Adaikan.